How to turn any (and every) macaron into the ultimate celebratory dessert, a macaron cake! I used my Lemon Macaron recipe for this version!

 - Heat up a small pot of water on the stove to create a double boiler for the Swiss meringue.
-Whisk the egg whites and sugar in the bowl of a stand mixer over the double boiler until the sugar is fully dissolved and the egg whites are frothy (about 120F).
+Whisk the egg whites and granulated sugar in the bowl of a stand mixer over the double boiler until the sugar is fully dissolved and the egg whites are frothy (about 120F or 49C).

 - Remove the mixture from the heat and use the whisk attachment, on high speed, to beat the egg whites and sugar just until stiff peaks form, about 2 minutes.
 Add in the vanilla extract, lemon extract, and food coloring and mix for a few seconds, until they are fully incorporated.